heraaali/heraaali.github.io/content/blog/git.md

 | Command | Description |
 |---------|-------------|
-git status | Check the status of the current branch. git branch | List the current branches. git pull | Get changes from a remote branch. git add | Add the changed file to the commit. git fetch | Fetch remote branches git fetch -p | Fetch remote branches and clean up references to deleted remote branches. git push -u origin remote-branch | Create a remote branch from a local branch. git checkout -b feature-branch | Create a new feature branch. git reset | Undo all adds. git reset ~HEAD | Reset to last checkout. git commit --amend | combine staged changes with the previous commit to replace the last commit
+git clone | Check out a repository git add example.txt | Add the changed file to staging. git commit -m "Commit message" | Commit staged changes git commit --amend | Combine staged changes with the previous commit to replace the last commit git push origin master | Send changes to the master branch of your remote repo git status | Check the status of the current branch. git branch | List the current branches. git checkout -b feature-branch | Create a new feature branch. git checkout other-branch | Switch from one branch to another. git branch -d feature-branch | Delete the feature branch git pull | Get changes from a remote branch. git fetch | Fetch remote branches git fetch -p | Fetch remote branches and clean up references to deleted remote branches. git reset | Undo all adds. git reset ~HEAD | Reset to last checkout.